dax-side/Weather/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to experience the magic.
+Open http://localhost:3000 to see the app.

 ## Build for Production